codedamn-projects/student-timetable-planner/README.md

 ### `/api/auth/register`

-To register a new user and add the document to the database
+To register a new student and add the document to the database
-### `/api/posts`

-The code to be written in `/api/posts/index.js`

-Should return the json of the posts, so that they can be shown in the `/dashboard`

 ### GET `api/classes/{courseCode}`